alexkarasik/AlexKarasikOLE.github.io/pages/profiles/alexkarasik.md

 ## I'm Alex K!
 ### Let me tell you a bit about myself
 [Here's my website](http://alexkarasik.com/)
-> I am not a crook.
+> I used to be a teacher in **South Korea**
-No, Really
-> I'm not.
+> But now I want to get into education technology
+Why?
+> Because kids are awesome!
 I have the following hobbies:
 1. Jiu Jitsu
 ---